 Why Illuminated Past?
 I’m a firm believer in the importance of exploring the reverberations of the past in the present.
-I did my BA and MA in history (and am racing toward the finish line for an MLIS), and now work as an archivist at a library in a museum, processing pop culture history in the form of correspondence, photographs, and other goodies.
+I did my BA and MA in history (and recently threw an MLIS onto the degree pile), and now work as an archivist at a special collections library, processing history in the form of correspondence, photographs, and other goodies.

 I’m a former Northern Californian that drank the Southern California kool-aid.
 (My freeways all have “the” in front of them now – I take the 5 to the 110 to the 10.)
 I’m living through a love affair with Los Angeles and all its quirks and magic.